cjdbarlow/Part-One/anticoagulants.md

 * Pulmonary hypertension
 This can be profound and result in a dramatic increase in RV afterload and EDV, with a corresponding fall in LV preload (interventricular interdependence), leading to dramatic hypotension and arrest.
     * Mediated by thromboxane
-* Anticoagulant
+* Anticoagulation
+When given in excess.

 ---
 ##References
-Peck and Hill
-Smith, Scarth, Sasada
+1. Peck TE, Hill SA.
+Pharmacology for Anaesthesia and Intensive Care.
+4th Ed.
+Cambridge University Press.
+2014.
+2. Smith S, Scarth E, Sasada M. Drugs in Anaesthesia and Intensive Care.
+4th Ed.
+Oxford University Press.
+2011.
-ANZCA August/September 2011
+3. ANZCA August/September 2011
-Petkov
+4. Petkov V. Essential Pharmacology For The ANZCA Primary Examination.
+Vesselin Petkov.
+2012.